COS301-SE-2025/Weather-to-Wear/docs/backend-auth.md

 npx ts-node src/server.ts

 ```
-And to view the SQLite DB
+And to view the DB
 ```
 npx prisma studio
 ```